Hotakubo/clocklock/README.md

 ## Structure

 - `options/index.tsx`
+    - Browser Extension Pages
 - `contents/index.tsx`
     - Components to display on the page you want to restrict
+    - `checkOpenTabs` method is the main process
 - `background`
     - `/index.ts`
         - Measure tab usage time and save it in storage